 Unfortunately, restricting the amount of red light will also dull the reds in your aquarium.
 Red highlights in your aquarium, will show off all the subtle hues of green in your plants.

 So what is bright light?
 Planted aquarium hobbyist refer to bright light as heavy light.
 Heavy light is the gardeners equivalent of full sun.
 Direct sun light is about 6000 kelvin per square meter depending on atmospheric clarity.
 Your aquarium isn't a yard or out-door garden.
 The plants do not have trees, building, clouds, or many other things obstructing the light for large portions of the day.
-Also, you are growing aquatic plants that typically grow at depths greater then 2 feet.
+Also, you are growing aquatic plants that typically grow at depths greater then two feet.
 You only need a strong enough light to activate photo synthesis that is sustained long enough for healthy growth.
 This allows us to use light per gallon measurements.
-Heavy lighting is light levels between 4 and 5 watts of fluorescent grow light.
+Heavy lighting is light levels between four and five watts of fluorescent grow light.
 This may be, more or less, direct sun light at the equator with clear atmospheric conditions.